Git-K3rnel/VulnHub/HACKLAB-VULNIX/README.md

 [+] 192.168.127.134:79    - 192.168.127.134:79 - Found user: whoopsie
 [+] 192.168.127.134:79    - 192.168.127.134:79 - Found user: www-data
 ```
-ignoring the default system users, i see two users important one is `www-data` and `user`, fortunately we have finger protocol
+ignoring the default system users, i see two important users, one is `www-data` and `user`, fortunately we have finger protocol

-availabel so we can check users on the system :
+available so we can check users on the system :

 ```bash
 root@kali: finger user@192.168.127.134